 State 1, Phase B. This plant community is dominated by Sandberg bluegrass with reduced amounts of bluebunch wheatgrass.
+Sand dropseed, Fendler threeawn, and plains pricklypear have increased.
 All deep-rooted bunchgrasses are typically in low vigor.
 Forbs have increased.
 Some shrubs may have increased slightly.
 Some cheatgrass may have invaded the site.
 This state has developed due to improper grazing management and no fire.

-Figure 7.
+Figure 5.
 Plant community growth curve (percent production by month).
 ID0105, B9 SOUTH SLOPES PSSPS-FEID.